giga-sec/gigaSec-Tech-Notes/3. Notes/Recursive DNS Server.md

 `1.1`    Usually provided by ISP.
 This server has a local cache of recently looked up domain names.

-If a result is found locally by local cache of server, -> this is sent back to your computer,
+If result found in local cache of server,
+-> this is sent back to your computer,
 -> and your request ends here.